2BDetermined-7034/Software-Training/java/java-style-guide.md

 <h4 id="s10.2.2-telemetry-methods">10.2.2 Telemetry methods</h4>

 Methods with the primary purpose of telemetry should be declared after subsystem constructors and periodic methods.

+<h2 id="s11-wpilib-best-practices">11 WPIlib Best Practices</h2>

+For a comprehensive list of best practices for command based robots, see [this chief delphi article](https://www.chiefdelphi.com/t/command-based-best-practices-for-2025-community-feedback/465602).

+<h3 id="s11.1-units">11.1 Units</h3>

+In addition, all quantities with units should be represented with the associated WPIlib units class, as documented [here](https://docs.wpilib.org/en/stable/docs/software/basic-programming/java-units.html).